aspose-barcode/Aspose.BarCode-Products/barcode/java/recognize/deutschepost/_index.md

 {{% blocks/products/pf/agp/content h2="How to Read DEUTSCHEPOST Barcode Using Java" %}}

- In order to recognize Deutsche Post Identcode, Deutsche Post Leitcode barcode , weвЂ™ll use [Aspose.BarCode for Java](https://products.aspose.com/barcode/java) API which is a feature-rich, powerful and easy to use barcode API for Java platform.
+ In order to recognize Deutsche Post Identcode, Deutsche Post Leitcode barcode , we’ll use [Aspose.BarCode for Java](https://products.aspose.com/barcode/java) API which is a feature-rich, powerful and easy to use barcode API for Java platform.
 You can download its latest version directly from
  [Maven](https://repository.aspose.com/webapp/#/artifacts/browse/tree/General/repo/com/aspose/aspose-barcode)